 This article is written by Vitalie Cojocari, a journalist and broadcaster with Euronews in Romania.
 He is a mentor for the Thomson Media project “EU support for local media institutions in the Republic of Moldova”.
 It was written just before the release of RSF’s 2023 World Press Freedom Index when Moldova’s ranking rose even higher.

 The Republic of Moldova may be behind Romania in many regards, but there is one thing that, surprisingly, Moldova is ahead of Romania.
-I say surprising because for years Chisinau has been low down in the world rankings, and in 2022 it made a huge leap.
+I say surprisingly because for years Chisinau has been low down in the world rankings, and in 2022 it made a huge leap.

 Reporters Without Borders publishes an annual World Press Freedom Index of 180 countries.
 Romania was ranked 48th in 2021 and fell to 56th last year.